Kansas Attorney General Kris Kobach

-In June, Kobach began a more direct attack on LGBTQ+ Kansans’ well-established rights, requesting permission to no longer follow the 2019 Foster v.
+In June of 2023, Kobach began a more direct attack on LGBTQ+ Kansans’ well-established rights, by first requesting permission to no longer follow the 2019 Foster v.
 Andersen consent decree requiring the state to issue corrected birth certificates with accurate gender markers to transgender Kansans.
-A couple of weeks later, Kobach followed a lawsuit against Gov. Laura Kelly and the Kansas Department of Revenue asking the court to prohibit gender marker changes on driver’s licenses.
+A couple of weeks later, Kobach filed a lawsuit against Gov. Laura Kelly and the Kansas Department of Revenue asking the court to prohibit gender marker changes on driver’s licenses.
 The ACLU of Kansas, the ACLU, and Stinson LLP are currently representing five transgender Kansans who filed a motion to intervene in the case.

 Having an accurate gender marker on one’s documentation is a matter of bodily autonomy, privacy, and equality as guaranteed under the Kansas Constitution – but it’s also a significant and very real life matter of safety.
 When transgender people do not have ID reflecting their true gender identity, they are outed as transgender against their will simply when showing their license.
 This places them at risk of harassment, discrimination, and violence.